sonic2kk/steamtinkerlaunch/README.md

 - sometimes steamvr doesn't start correctly (probably related to the ancient upstream bug, where games fail to start steamvr if not running yet)
 - in rare cases even amdgpu fails, but that is very likely a steamvr bug as well (timing?)

-To use it you just have to enable `RUNSBSVR=1` in the game specific config, with some luck everything else is done (almost) automatically:
+To use it you just have to set `RUNSBSVR` to 1 (or greater to delay the VR start for `RUNSBSVR` seconds) in the game specific config, with some luck everything else is done (almost) automatically:

 - start SteamVR
 - start the game (game settings required to enable sbs are not automatically enabled! added an auto config setting for **Crysis 2** though )